Coderbeep/obsidian-docs/en/Obsidian Publish/Set up Obsidian Publish.md

 2. Select the notes you want to publish.
 3. Click **Publish**.

 The notes you selected are now available on your site.
-For more information, refer to [[Publish and unpublish notes]].
+For more information, refer to [[en/Obsidian Publish/Publish and unpublish notes]].

 You've configured a Obsidian Publish site and published your first notes.
 Head over to the site address you configured earlier in this guide, and start sharing it with your readers.